 The annual funding allocation for each IHS consists of a base amount of \$3000 plus an additional amount for each IHS client.
 Calculation of client numbers will be drawn from the information provided during the annual registration process.
-Further information is provided in a separate Fact Sheet, available on the PPA - IHSPS Webpage, under the PPA IHSPS Program Rules and other Downloads for the 2024/25 Cycle.
+Further information is provided in a separate Fact Sheet, available on the PPA - IHSPS Webpage, under the PPA IHSPS Program Rules and other Downloads for the 2025/26 Cycle.

-Once annual registrations close, the annual allocation for each IHS will be calculated based on factors including the total number of participating IHSs (and outstations - refer to 2 DEFINITIONS) and total number of nominated IHS clients.
+Once annual registrations close, the annual allocation for each IHS will be calculated based on factors including the total number of participating IHSs (and outstations - refer to section 2 of these program rules) and total number of nominated IHS clients.
 The allocation for each IHS will be communicated by the PPA to the IHS.